binaryage/dirac/readme.md

 provides nREPL connections to the browser.

 Please note that Dirac DevTools is "just" a web app.
 It cannot open a classic socket connection and talk to nREPL server directly.
-Instead it connects to a Dirac Agent which listens for web socket connections on port 8231.
+Instead it connects to an Dirac Agent instance which listens for web socket connections on port 8231.
 Dirac Agent has also an open connection to your nREPL server at port 8230 so it can bridge messages between those two.
+It tunneling messages between the browser and the nREPL server.

 Actually Dirac Agent is a bit smarter than that.
 It allows one-to-many scenario, where multiple Dirac DevTools instances can connect to a singe Dirac Agent which talks to a single nREPL server.
 Each Dirac DevTools instance is assigned its own nREPL session, so they don't step on each others' toes.
-Thanks to this you can open multiple pages with different Dirac DevTools and they all can have their own independent REPLs.
+Thanks to sessions you can open multiple pages with different Dirac DevTools and they all can have their own independent REPLs.

 Unfortunately this is the hardest part of the setup and most fragile.